-- The National Archives of Australia has developed the following resources: - Interoperability key themes help you understand how interoperability is not just a technical fix, as it also relies on working with your information and data to align your business, security, legal and semantic needs. - Interoperability development phases will help you plan and implement solutions to address interoperability hurdles that are visualised in the interoperability scenarios. - Your results from using the Business System Assessment Framework (BSAF) can be used to identify: - the need to integrate business systems or to migrate/export data to address risks or gaps - system functionality to meet your information and data needs over time - what information and data is held in your systems and its value. - Minimum metadata supports a standards-based approach to sharing information and data. - The NSW Government IoT Policy also contains several sections related to interoperability.
+- The National Archives of Australia has developed the following resources: - Interoperability key themes help you understand how interoperability is not just a technical fix, as it also relies on working with your information and data to align your business, security, legal and semantic needs. - Interoperability development phases will help you plan and implement solutions to address interoperability hurdles that are visualised in the interoperability scenarios. - Your results from using the Business System Assessment Framework (BSAF) can be used to identify: - the need to integrate business systems or to migrate/export data to address risks or gaps - system functionality to meet your information and data needs over time - \circ $\;$ what information and data is held in your systems and its value. - The NSW Government IoT Policy also contains several sections related to interoperability.